 We need tests that require real heightened scrutiny and will pull our courts out of the habit of inverted deference to burdens on Second Amendment rights.
 In that vein, I propose several less-discretionary tests the Supreme Court should impose to cabin my errant brethren.

 My first proposal is for the Supreme Court to put real teeth into a consideration that has been around since at least as far back as 1939 when the Supreme Court noted that the Second Amendment’s reference to the Militia signified that the arms

 referenced by that provision are those of the kind in common use at the time.

 United States v.
 Miller, 307 U.S. 174, 179 (1939).
 Again in Heller, the Court reiterated that the sorts of weapons protected

 554 U.S. at 627 (quoting Miller, 307 U.S. at 179).
 Reinforcing this precedent, the Supreme Court should make clear that any regulation that prohibits a firearm product or usage that is in common use

 nationally must pass strict scrutiny.
 Not only would that curtail lower courts’ abuse of their discretion in applying the Second Amendment, but it would also help address a perennial line-drawing difficulty inherent in the right to keep and bear arms.

 One of the ongoing problems with defining the contours of any constitutional right is determining how it applies to technologies that did not exist when the constitutional provision was enacted.
 For example, how does the First Amendment apply to social media or blog posts?
 But that problem is particularly vexing in applying the Second Amendment because arms

 by their very nature change over time as technology advances.
-As the Court in Heller correctly observed, the Second Amendment does not protect
+As the Court in Heller correctly observed, the Second Amendment does not protect only those arms in existence in the 18th century … .
+We do not interpret constitutional rights that way.

-the Second Amendment extends, prima facie, to all instruments that constitute bearable arms, even those that were not in existence at the time of the founding, id. (emphasis added), in an age where weapons run the gamut from fighter jets to tanks to fully-automatic machine guns to AR-15s to handguns to pocketknives, which weapons are protected by the Second Amendment and which are not?
+id. (emphasis added), in an age where weapons run the gamut from fighter jets to tanks to fully-automatic machine guns to AR-15s to handguns to pocketknives, which weapons are protected by the Second Amendment and which are not?
 As this case and others like it demonstrate, we cannot rely on insular federal judges to weigh which weapons are appropriate for self-defense — they honestly don’t have a clue, and their intuitions about firearms are not good.
 And we can’t rely on governments to decide — that’s who the Second Amendment was intended to protect against.
 But as Heller discusses, we can look to what weapons law-abiding citizens have chosen to defend themselves — that is, what weapons are currently in common use … for lawful purposes.

 Id. at 624 (internal quotation marks omitted).

 Here, law-abiding citizens across the nation have purchased literally millions upon millions of the type of magazines that California has banned.
 Americans currently possess between seventy to one hundred million of those magazines for self-defense.